Asymptotic charges as detectors and the memory effect in massive QED and perturbative quantum gravity: Introduction

 We begin by discussing detectors, focusing on their precise definition as distribution valued operators and the associated mathematical nuances.
 We will then move on to rigorously defining asymptotic charges in massive scalar QED and gravity coupled to a massive scalar and proving their conservation for arbitrary scattering states.
 We show conservation both for ordinary scattering states, and Faddeev-Kulish dressed scattering states.
 In doing so we find that certain commutators in the literature appear to be in tension with conservation for dressed states.
 By explicitly including the $t$ dependence in the dressing, we are able to extend this result in gravity to the general case of scattering of external hard gravitons and scalars, which to the best of our knowledge has not been done before.
 We find that in both QED and gravity Faddeev-Kulish states diagonalize the asymptotic charges and the memory operator, and we derive the contributions to the memory eigenvalue from the dressing.
 We find that, unlike previously stated in \cite{Choi_2018}, the dressing does contribute to the gravitational memory eigenvalues and the BMS charges are not zero for dressed states.

-The BMS charges we find are physical in origin and we show that they agree with the predictions of Bieri and Garfinkle \cite{Bieri_2013, Bieri_2014}.
-In QED the BMS charge is the $\ell=0$ part of the memory due to the outgoing state, and in gravity it is the $\ell=0$ and $\ell=1$ parts.
+The BMS charges we find are physical in origin and we show that they agree with the predictions of Thorne, Braginsky, Bieri and Garfinkle \cite{1987Natur.327..123B, PhysRevD.45.520, Bieri_2013, Bieri_2014}.\footnote{From now on we will speak about matching to Bieri and Garfinkle's more recent papers, but we wish to emphasize that the gravitational results also appeared much earlier in the papers by Braginsky and Thorne.} In QED the BMS charge is the $\ell=0$ part of the memory due to the outgoing state, and in gravity it is the $\ell=0$ and $\ell=1$ parts.
 These cancel due to charge (QED) or energy and momentum (gravity) conservation when considering the full memory due to the outgoing and incoming state.
 However, since these terms result from considering the physical (gauge fixed) Fock space, they should still be included in the memory eigenvalues.